Pinterest

 So let's recap.
 The first tip and trick that we have learned for using Interactive Slides in the classroom is to share them.
 You can use the share links and the copy links within the Google Slides program to share with coworkers, co-teachers, teammates, administrators, substitute teachers and anyone else who may be helping in your classroom.
 But you can use that special present mode link to send to families so that they can click and access your slide decks from their phone, from their tablets, from work or from their home computer.
 Simply go to the end of the address bar and delete all of the text after the last slash and replace them with the word present P-R-E-S-E-N-T. Then grab that entire address and use that for your families.
 Or, if you're really feeling fancy, grab that entire address for your master slide deck, create a shortcut link and send the same shortcut link to your families, day after day, week after week, while you just change out the slides in the background to prep for each new week of school.
 I hope this helps and that you are ready to tackle your daily focus slides this week.

 Hey, have you ever thought about making your own interactive slide decks?
 Maybe the thought has you feeling overwhelmed because you don't understand the technology, or there are just so many options you don't even know where to begin.
 Well, don't worry, I've got you.
 I am working on an interactive slides masterclass, a one-time course you can take at your own pace to learn all the tips and tricks I know for creating interactive slide decks that you and your students will love.
 We'll talk about how to create interactive slides like my calendars and literacy reviews, and also daily focus slides that you can use in your classroom every day of the school year.
 We'll even talk about how you can come up with your own ideas to create slides that you can sell yourself.
 I mean, if we're going to do all this work for our own classrooms, why not help other teachers and make a little passive income on the side, right?
-If you are interested, please click here and join the wait list for the interactive slides masterclass coming fall of 2023.
-I can't wait to see you there.
+CLICK HERE to learn more about 21st Century K's Interactive Slides Masterclass!

 6.9.23